aflueckiger/KED2021/assignments.md

 # Mini-Project

-In the final session, you present a short analysis.
-You are free to choose your research question as well as the used computational methods and data.
+You conduct a small computational text analysis and present the results in the final session.
+To give as many options as possible, you are free to choose your research question as well as computational methods and data you are going to use.
 It is certainly more fun when you work with data from your area of interest.

 Again, the aim of this project is not to overwhelm students with too ambitious requirements.
 It should be the other way around.
 You will have as much freedom as you need to engage with your data creatively.
 I will be glad when you realize that your knowledge is already good enough to perform powerful analyses.

-The only requirement is that you have to complement your claims with some quantitative facts about the data, which you can freely choose.
+The only requirement is to complement your claims with some quantitative facts about the data, which you can freely choose.
 You may work in teams of two.

 # Optional Seminar Paper

-You are welcome to write a seminar paper (Hauptseminararbeit) for which you get additional credit points.
+You are welcomed to write an optional seminar paper (Hauptseminararbeit) for which you get additional credit points.
 As I am in the position of a guest lecturer, I will accept seminar papers in cooperation with [Prof. Sophie Mützel](https://www.unilu.ch/fakultaeten/ksf/institute/soziologisches-seminar/mitarbeitende/sophie-muetzel/).

-Due to the practical foundation of this seminar, you are well-prepared to apply computational text analysis in a personal project subsequently.
+Due to the practical foundation of this seminar, you are well-prepared to subsequently apply computational text methods in a personal project.
 Although this is not a requirement, you may want to turn your mini-project into a seminar paper by deepening your empirical inquiry.

-Students planning to write a seminar paper should send me an email with their research idea until **10 May 2021** at the latest.
+Students planning to write a seminar paper should send me an email with a short outline of their research idea until **10 May 2021** at the latest.
 When you would like to discuss your idea in person, feel free to do so any time after the seminar.

 Requirements for the seminar paper (Hauptseminararbeit):

-* Write your thesis in German or English
+* Write your thesis in German or English.
-* Use any computational methods to analyze your data
+* Use any computational methods to analyze your data.
 * Your paper has a theoretical question guiding your methodical approach.
 In other words, methods are a means, not an end in themselves.
-* Formal: 15 pages (A4), 12 pt Times New Roman, 3cm margin, 1.5 line spacing
+* Formal: 15 pages (A4), 12 pt Times New Roman, 3cm margin, 1.5 line spacing.
-* Deadline for submitting the final paper: **31 August 2021**
+* Deadline for submitting the final paper: **31 August 2021**.